tpm2-software/tpm2-pkcs11/docs/PKCS11_TOOL.md

 ## Destroying Objects

-Let's destroy the key we created in the *Generating ECC Keypair* segment, IDs 3436 and 3437 for both the private and public portions respectively.
+Let's destroy the key we created in the *Generating ECC Key pair* segment, IDs 3436 and 3437 for both the private and public portions respectively.

 ### Private Key